Dedicated Bellingham Personal Injury Attorneys Ready To Help Injured Victims

 Depending on Your Situation, There May Be No Avoiding the Insurance Company

-Even though the specifics of your case will vary, nearly everyone has to deal with an insurance claim after an accident occurs.
+Even though the specifics of your case will vary, nearly everyone has to deal with insurance claims after accidents.
 Fortunately, the Washington State Insurance Commissioner protects insurance consumers and provides information on how insurance policies generally work.
-While minor accidents can often be handled directly with an insurance adjuster, major accidents usually require more time and attention.
+While you can handle minor accidents directly with an insurance adjuster, major accidents usually require more time and attention.

 Calling All Bicyclists and Motorcyclists of Bellingham, WA